Dutch government policy on international sanctions

-Sanction measures in EU regulations
+Sanctions measures in EU regulations

-Sanction measures in an EU decision
+Sanctions measures in an EU decision

 Under the Sanctions Act 1977 the Dutch government must issue a sanctions order to criminalise the violation of international sanctions like arms embargoes and travel restrictions.
 A sanctions order makes it a criminal offence to violate international sanctions.
 It makes reference to the international sanctions referred to in EU regulations.
 The sanction measures contained in EU decisions are incorporated into the sanctions order.
 Sometimes it is not necessary to adopt a new sanctions order because existing legislation is sufficiently comprehensive.

 Sometimes there are already laws in place which enable us to implement international sanctions.
 In that case no new sanctions order is needed.
 For example, there are already laws in place which provide a legal basis for imposing visa or travel restrictions on certain individuals.
 If travel restrictions are broadened to include additional individuals, their names can simply be added to the sanctions list.

 The Minister of Foreign Affairs is not the only person responsible for implementing international sanctions in the Netherlands.
 Collaborating with other government ministers is key.

 Which other minister is involved will depend on the nature of the sanctions in question.
 If the sanctions are financial in nature and involve freezing bank assets or blocking international transactions, the Minister of Finance will have co-responsibility with the Minister of Foreign Affairs.